Mad Love (EP): Background and recording

 Lush released their debut mini-album Scar in October 1989 to warm reviews.
 Scar was originally to be produced by Guthrie, but several scheduling difficulties occurred—including the sessions for the Cocteau Twins' album Heaven or Las Vegas and the birth of Guthrie's daughter—which led to the band choosing a different producer.
 In December 1989, Lush recorded Mad Love during sessions at Guthrie's own studio, September Sound, in southwest London and further sessions at the Church, a mid-range studio in north London.

 Vocalist-guitarist Miki Berenyi considered Guthrie's production on Mad Love "quite different" to John Fryer's techniques on Scar, describing Guthrie's as "more commercial; it's not nearly as raw or rough".
 She said that the sound of Mad Love was more akin to how the band sounded live, with more emphasis on guitars but "not nearly as delicate", as the band had a reputation in the British music press for poor performances in their early career.

 Lyrics and music

 Mad Love features Lush's "trademark 4AD ethereal" sound, which was described by Melody Maker as "succulent, individual melodies" and "romantic student ditties" which were sung in "gossamer voices".
 In addition, the EP features heavily treated layers of texturised guitars, processed with various effects units.
-The overall sound of Mad Love drew comparisons to the jangle pop stylings of REM and indie pop band Marine Girls, but several critics noted that Lush's post-punk roots were still present on the EP, partially due to several songs' shifting time signatures.
+The overall sound of Mad Love drew comparisons to the jangle pop stylings of R.E.M. and indie pop band Marine Girls, but several critics noted that Lush's post-punk roots were still present on the EP, partially due to several songs' shifting time signatures.

 Several elements of dream pop are also discernible on Mad Love, such as vocal tracks deliberately placed low in the mix and indecipherable lyrics, which Berenyi said "exist in a vacuum" to avoid misinterpretation.
 "De-Luxe", in particular, has been noted for its "complex, folky harmonies".